5 Stages of Culture Shock and How to Overcome it

-Eventually, you will start getting more familiar with the rules in the foreign country.
+Eventually, you will start getting more familiar with the rules in a foreign country.
 You will basically get used to it.
-You will start to navigate easier, join some local communities, learn some basic of the foreign language and adjust to the local traditions.
+You will start to navigate easier, join some local communities, learn some basics of the foreign language, and adjust to the local traditions.

 4. The Acceptance Stage

 The next stage is also described as the Acceptance Stage.
 To overcome this phase you might need months or years in the new environment.
 Ideally, you speak the language, are very much familiar with local traditions and know how things work.
 In this stage, you are thriving in a foreign country and it becomes comfortable for you to live here.

 5. Re-Entry Shock

 During your travels abroad you will expand your knowledge and most likely become more open-minded.
 You might be a different person when you return back home.
 In many cases, you got used to the foreign culture that it can be quite challenging to adapt to your national culture.
 This is the last stage of culture shock.
 You might have difficulties with the language, people’s behavior, and certain traditions.
 This phase usually takes a few weeks if you encounter it the first time.
 As more you will travel, the easier it will become for you to adapt to new environments.

 Journaling can have a huge role on your mental health abroad.
 Being aware of your feelings and admit them is a great first step to overcome a culture shock.
 Even simple steps like daily journaling can improve your mindset and give you just the right motivation you need for the day.
 You can use promptsfirst.com for daily inspiration.

 There are many ways how to adapt to a foreign culture and overcome culture shock.
 If you have traveled for many years, you will be familiar with those strategies, however, if you are just starting traveling these tips can help you out.

 1. Forget the stereotypes and prejudices about foreign cultures